amaurremi/ownership-types/README.md

 To invoke a field `x` inside an object it is necessary to explicitly invoke it on `this`.

 ## Garbage collection
+Garbage collection can be turned on and off with the `doCollect` flag in `Eval.hs`.
+It is turned off by default.

 This version of ownership types is not very amicable to garbage collection but Gregor had the following idea of taking advantage of this type system for automatic memory management: